ssaucedo/create-react/README.md

 ## Pattern 3:
   Handle all interactions in sagas.
 UI flows handle on a centralized way User interactions and Services interactions.
-  The redux store is updated from UI flows, not from Services (services are implemented as sagas on this pattern).
+  The redux store is updated from UI flows, not from Services (services are implemented as tasks on this pattern).
   This allows to easily test all the interactions on a centralized way.
 Removing all the flow logic from the components (e.g from any of the react lifecycle methods) the remain those simple.
+More details in the source code.

 ## Pattern 4: